kshvmdn/show-me-a-movie/README.md

 # show-me-a-movie
-Stream a random English movie through your command line.
+Stream a movie with the command line, given the IMDb ID.